chenkennt/docascode/metadata_spec.md

 > Markdown processor **MAY** implement some algorithm to allow omit curly braces if *ID* is simple enough.
 For example, For reference like `@{int}`, we may also want to allow `@int`.

-When rendering reference in markdown, they will be expanded into a link with the *item*'s name (will be defined in a later section) as link title.
-You can also customize the link title using the standard link syntax of markdown:
+When rendering reference in markdown, they will be expanded into a link with the *item*'s name as link title.
+You can also customize the link title using the standard syntax of markdown:

 ```markdown
 [Dictionary](@{System.Collections.Generic.Dictionary`2})<[String](@{System.String}), [String](@{System.String})>